Alfred Shaw: Career

-At the end of that 1876 season, Shaw went to Australia with James Lillywhite Junior's side.
+At the end of that 1876 season, Shaw went to Australia with James Lillywhite Junior's team.
 He is famous for having bowled the first-ever delivery in Test Match cricket (unscored off, of course) to Charles Bannerman, who went on to score 165.
 On his debut, he took five wickets in the second innings.
 As a batsman, he became the first Test cricketer to be stumped; this was achieved by Jack Blackham off the bowling of Tom Kendall.
 Shaw played in seven of the first eight Test Matches, missing out in 1882 because, according to a 1902 interview with Allan Steel, "he was not bowling quite at his best".
-Some, though, felt that his presence in the side that year might have turned the tide England's way and ruled out the birth of The Ashes.
+Some, though, felt that his presence in the team that year might have turned the tide England's way and ruled out the birth of The Ashes.
 As it was, he never played another Test Match and thus finished his career at the highest level with twelve wickets at an uncharacteristically large average of 23.75.

 Shaw helped fellow cricketers Andrew Stoddart and Arthur Shrewsbury to organise what became recognised as the first British Lions rugby union tour of Australia and New Zealand 1888/89.
 The team played 55 matches, winning 27 of 35 rugby union games and 6 out of 18 matches played under Australian rules.

 After Shaw's first retirement, he became a renowned umpire, but perhaps his greatest playing achievements were still ahead of him.
 Along with his cricketing engagements under cricket-mad Arthur Stanley, 5th Baron Sheffield, he was employed to coach young Sussex cricketers, working part-time as a cricket coach at Ardingly College.
 It did not go unnoticed that Shaw was still far better than most of the county's regular bowlers, thus, at the age of 52, Shaw returned to county cricket.

 In 1894, he bowled 422 overs for his new county, conceding just 516 runs and capturing 41 wickets.
 The following year, at Trent Bridge (when it was so cold that KS Ranjitsinhji kept his hands in his pockets and fielded the ball with his feet), Shaw bowled 100.1 five-ball overs as his former team accrued a gargantuan 726.
 He finally retired again two matches later, when Sussex drew against Middlesex, and only ever returned to the first-class scene in 1897 to play the Gentlemen of Philadelphia.
 He subsequently became a publican and died aged 64.